 Judge Miskel is a staunch defender of the liberties protected by our Constitution.
 As a judge, she acts with fairness, impartiality, and respect for the lawyers and litigants who appear before her.
 She works to put the people of Collin County and our Constitution first.

-Judge Miskel serves on the Computer & Technology Law Council for the State Bar of Texas.
+Judge Miskel serves on the Texas Judicial Council, the policy-making body for the state judiciary.
+She also serves on the Pattern Jury Charge Oversight Committee and the Computer & Technology Law Council for the State Bar of Texas.
 She is a Fellow of the Texas Bar Foundation, an honor reserved for the top ⅓ of 1% of Texas attorneys.
 She is a member of many legal organizations, including the Texas Academy of Family Law Specialists, the Henderson Inn of Court, and the Collin County Bar Association.
 In 2016, she was awarded the Exemplary Article Award by the Texas Center for the Judiciary and the McKnight award for best article by the State Bar of Texas Family Law Section.

 Mailing address: P.O.
 Box 2800, McKinney, TX 75070